gabrielweyer/ui-tests/README.md

 The configuration of secrets is explained in the [Selenium C#](./selenium-csharp/README.md) and [Puppeteer](./puppeteer/README.md) `READMEs`.

+## Tests

+- Load a user profile and assert the full name
+- Sign-in with a test user and assert that the "Pull requests" header link is present

 ## Continuous Integration

 I'm using [Azure pipelines][azure-pipelines] to run the tests on every commit to `master`.